FYTA-GmbH/uc-integration-fyta/docs/DEVELOPMENT.md

 This document provides additional information for developers who want to contribute to or modify the FYTA integration for Unfolded Circle Remote Two.

-## ⚠️ Current Development Status ⚠️
+## 🚀 Current Development Status

-This integration is currently **not working** due to several challenges:
+This integration is **partially working** with the following status:

-1. **Package Structure Issues**: The Remote Two simulator rejects the integration package with a "Binary directory not found" error.
-Despite following the documented structure, the upload fails.
+1. ✅ **Package Upload Fixed**: The Remote Two simulator now accepts the integration package.
+The correct structure has been implemented following the Roon integration example.

+2. ❌ **Configuration Interface**: The setup interface appears but doesn't properly display or process FYTA credentials.

-2. **FYTA API Integration**: The API client is implemented based on documentation and analysis but hasn't been fully tested with real credentials.
+3. ❌ **FYTA API Integration**: The API client is implemented but doesn't work yet with real credentials.

-3. **Node.js Integration Structure**: There seems to be specific requirements for Node.js integrations that aren't fully documented.
+4. ✅ **Node.js Integration Structure**: The structure for Node.js integrations has been properly implemented following the Roon integration example.

 ## Architecture